 The middle ear is an air filled space behind the tympanic membrane where the ossicles lie (Munir & Clarke, 2013).
 Air reaches this area via the Eustachian tube, which is linked to the nasopharynx, and is 4cm long.
 Air at normal atmospheric pressure on both sides of the tympanic membrane is maintained by the Eustachian tube, and helps the membrane vibrate when sound waves hit it.
-(Takasaki et al., 2007)The Eustachian tube is usually closed, but if there is unequal pressure across the tympanic membrane (for example, in an airplane), it can be opened by swallowing, chewing or yawning, when the ears ‘pop’, normalising the pressure once more (Waugh & Grant, 2018).
+The Eustachian tube is shorter and angled more horizontally than that of an adult (Takasaki et al., 2007).
+The Eustachian tube is usually closed, but if there is unequal pressure across the tympanic membrane (for example, in an airplane), it can be opened by swallowing, chewing or yawning, when the ears ‘pop’, normalising the pressure once more (Waugh & Grant, 2018).

 The inner ear (Labyrinth) is the principle area for hearing and balance, and contains the vestibule, the three semi-circular canals, and the cochlea, which looks like a snail’s shell, and creates electrical impulses in the vestibulocochlear nerve, which are relayed to the brain as sound (Munir & Clarke, 2013)